-Enjoy a fun class of hands-on cheese making with our cheese expert.
-After a demonstration of fresh Buttermilk Cheese, you’ll join in to make Queso Blanco (Mexican-style cheese); Fresh Ricotta and Mozzarella in a small group setting.
+Join chef and cheese maker Jackie Freeman for an evening of hands-on cheese making.
+In a small group setting, we’ll work together to prepare Buttermilk Cheese, Fresh Mozzarella, Ricotta and Indian-style Paneer cheese.
 Jackie will discuss the basic principles of cheese making, equipment use and care, and ingredients and supplies.
 We will taste our work in class and discuss recipes to try at home.
 This is a fast-paced, hands-on class, so come prepared to get a little messy!
-Vegetarian, with dairy; no eggs.
+Vegetarian with dairy; no eggs or gluten.
 Class size limited to 12.

 Modern pressure cookers are a great resource in the kitchen year-round.
 They’re fast and energy efficient, which means less heat added to the house when preparing meals in warm summer months.
 Denise will share some great recipes to get your picnic going as she demonstrates Summer Vegetable Caponatina, good for serving with grilled fish or chicken; Quick Quinoa with Green Beans, Tomatoes and Basil; Shredded Chicken Tacos with Lime Cilantro Cream; and Easy Breezy Berry Jam.
 Less prep time in the kitchen = more time to play outside!
 With poultry and optional dairy; no eggs.